Fire safety in houses in multiple occupation

 How often should I test my fire alarm?

-Unfortunately, there is no straightforward answer to this question and the answer depends on the type of system.
+Fire alarms should be tested in accordance with BS5839-1 or BS5839-6.
+Testing type and frequency depends on the type of system.
 It's important you have regard to the manufacturer's instructions concerning testing and maintenance and it's good practice to retain these documents as an appendix to your fire safety risk assessment.

-In general and unless your own risk assessment or manufacturer's instructions dictate otherwise, we recommend the following:
+In general and unless your own risk assessment or manufacturer's instructions dictate otherwise, testing should be carried out as follows:

 Small HMOs - Grade D Systems (mains powered, wired from existing lighting circuit, no central alarm panel)